Implement Your CSR Program Like a World Series Contender!

 Player interviews after a team wins the World Series usually include quotes like, “We couldn’t have done it without our fans.”
 Or, “We have the best fans in the world.”

 With your implementation, be sure to get buy-in across the organization.
 You want leadership in human resources, legal, payroll, and Information Technology to be onboard with the project in advance.
 These “fans” will help you get the resources you need from their respective departments if they understand the project, its goal, and the implementation timeline.

 Great teams win more often than not because they have a strategy for how they can beat their competitor.
 Maybe the other team can’t hit curve balls, or the opposing left fielder has a bad ankle and can’t chase down fly balls.
 Good managers take advantage of those weaknesses by adjusting their game plan.

+Similarly, aligning your CSR strategy with the company strategy will help get eveyone on the same page.
 As the person overseeing the project, be sure to document the processes, tasks, and follow-up items in a simple, easy to follow implementation plan.
 Assign tasks out to others on your team and keep them accountable to deadlines so you can win the implementation game.
 Repeat, create your own personal game plan.
 Don’t follow somebody else’s.

 Adjust Your Lineup Based on the Situation

 Great baseball managers are known for creating and adjusting their line-up during the course of the game to make sure they have the best players on the field, given the current situation of the game.